abhiThere/lecker/README.md

 # 👨‍💻 Built With

-This web app is developed using React for building a modern user interface that delivers the best user experience.
+This web app is developed using React and React Context API to deliver an intuitive user experience.

 * [![React][react-shield]][react-url]
 * [![CSS][css-shield]][css-url]